daun/playwright-report-summary/README.md

 ### Basic usage

 Playwright must be configured to [generate a JSON report](https://playwright.dev/docs/test-reporters#json-reporter) and write it to disk.
-This action receives the report file path as input, in this case `results.json`:
+This action receives the report file path as input, in this case `results.json`.

+Note the `if: always()` to ensure the report comment is created even if the tests failed.

 ```yaml
 jobs: